corda/corda-logic-app-adapter/readme.md

 The workbench message adapter translates the established ‘Workbench’-based format to the basic message format and vice versa.

-### RPC Invoker (M1)
+### Message Processor (M1)

-The ‘RPC Invoker’ is the main contribution in this design.
+The ‘Message Processor’ is the main contribution in this design.
-Once received from the adapter, it will translate a message in the basic message format into a suitable RPC format.
+Once received from the adapter, it will translate a message in the basic message format into a suitable flow invocation format.
 Since Corda makes use of type safe binary serialisation for flow invocation, assembling the message necessary is not trivial.
 While there are ways of constructing the message necessary to invoke the flow without the ‘flow logic’ class being present, this would introduce the challenge of having to describe the types of flow logic constructor parameters in a different way.

-Having the target CorDapp available at runtime, the ‘RPC Invoker’ uses core Corda functionality (primarily `net.corda.client.rpc` and `net.corda.tools.shell`) to start the flow.
+Having the target CorDapp available at runtime, the ‘Message Processor’ uses core Corda functionality (primarily `appServiceHub.startTrackedFlow`) to start the flow.
-The topic of the message received from the bus will inform the flow to invoke, the target node will be determined by configuration supplied to the ‘RPC Invoker’ process when started.

-Additional configuration parameters on the ‘RPC Invoker’ will allow for setting a timeout when invoking flows.

-The flow response will—once received—be passed to the service bus producer.
+The out put state of the transaction will—once received—be passed to the service bus producer.

-Corda authentication (via RPC authentication) will be performed by the RPC Invoker with credentials provided when starting the service.

 ### Recorded Transaction Observer (M2)